Steven Adams: Early life

-Sid Adams was in his sixties when his youngest child Steven was born, and Sid died in 2006 of stomach cancer.
+Sid died of stomach cancer when Steven was 13.
 Adams has identified his father's death as one of the defining events of his life.
 In a 2012 interview, Adams recalled: When I lost my dad, that was a big hit for me.
 I didn't have that parental guidance, and I kind of took advantage of it because I was a stupid idiot.
 I decided not to go to school a couple of times, go when I felt like it.
 I always lied to my brothers and sisters.
 They'd ask: 'Are you going to school?'
 I'd say 'yeah'.
 They eventually found out.

-After the death of his father, his brother Warren rescued him from the streets of Rotorua and took him to Wellington.
-Warren took responsibility for Adams and introduced him to Wellington basketball legend Kenny McFadden.
-McFadden accepted Adams into his basketball academy, and Warren enrolled him in Scots College.
+After the death of his father, Blossom Cameron rescued Adams from the streets of Rotorua, being given legal guardianship and took him to Wellington.
+Cameron took responsibility for Adams and introduced him to Wellington basketball legend Kenny McFadden.
+McFadden accepted Adams into his basketball academy, and Blossom Cameron enrolled him in Scots College.
 The only rule McFadden had for Adams was that he had to attend school every day if he wanted to play basketball.
 While there was pressure for Adams to turn professional straight out of high school because it was believed he would never be able to qualify for the NCAA, Adams did well at Scots College and passed through the NCAA Clearinghouse after graduating from Scots in December 2011.

 Preparatory school and college

 After graduating from Scots College in December 2011, Adams enrolled at Notre Dame Preparatory School, a well-known basketball prep school in Fitchburg, Massachusetts, for one semester.
-It was arranged only so he could acclimate himself to American basketball before enrolling at Pittsburgh in June 2012.
+It was arranged only so that he could acclimate himself to American basketball before enrolling at Pittsburgh in June 2012.

 In his lone season at Pittsburgh, Adams was named the Big East Preseason Rookie of the Year and earned Big East All-Rookie Team honours.
-He started all 32 games during the 2012–13 season and averaged 7.2 points, 6.3 rebounds and 2.0 blocks per game.

-On 2 April 2013, Adams declared for the NBA draft, forgoing his final three years of college eligibility.
+He started all 32 games during the 2012–13 season and averaged 7.2 points, 6.3 rebounds, and 2.0 blocks per game.
+Following the season, Adams declared for the NBA draft, forgoing his final three years of college eligibility.

 Professional career

 Wellington Saints (2011)

 In 2011, Adams played for the Wellington Saints of the National Basketball League.
 He went unpaid by the Saints in order to keep his college eligibility.
-He was named the New Zealand NBL Rookie of the Year and helped the Saints win the championship.
+Adams was named the New Zealand NBL Rookie of the Year and helped the Saints win the championship.
 In 15 games for the Saints, he averaged 5.5 points and 4.1 rebounds per game.